 Thanks for volunteering!
 Parent volunteers are what makes the band program at Paschal High School outstanding!

-VOLUNTEERS NEEDED BEFORE THE EVENT: We need chaperones to drive kids to sections of the parade route in the weeks prior to the events.
+Volunteers needed before the event: We need chaperones to drive kids to sections of the parade route in the weeks prior to the events.
 The city requires we notify everyone along the route that there's going to be a parade--this simply means leaving fliers on doors.
 The real benefit is that students can ring doorbells, tell people in person, and ask if they would like to donate.
 Many kids get hundreds of dollars in donations for their band fees and spring trip.
 We need parents who can take a carload of students out to an assigned street and keep an eye on them while they go door to door.
 We encourage you to help them their sales technique--run through their sales pitch in the car a few times.
 It is an easy gig and a wonderful way to get to know students.
-Volunteer Sign-up sheet here.

-VOLUNTEERS NEEDED THE DAY OF THE EVENT: We need a number of adults to walk with band, help with water, etc. Descriptions of jobs are on the sign-up sheet here.
+Volunteers needed the day of the event: We need a number of adults to walk with band, help with water, etc.